Charmonium-like resonances with $J^{PC}=0^{++},2^{++}$ in coupled $D\bar D$, $D_s\bar D_s$ scattering on the lattice: Interpolators

 As in our previous publications \cite{Padmanath:2018tuc, Piemonte:2019cbi}, we construct the single-meson interpolators following the procedure in Refs.~\cite{Dudek:2010wm,Thomas:2011rh}, using up to two gauge covariant derivatives.
 Table \ref{tab:pspsops} lists the number of single-meson operators employed in each of the finite-volume irreps considered.
 The procedure discussed in Ref.~\cite{Padmanath:2018tuc} guides us in assigning the quantum numbers $J^P[\lambda]$ to the extracted energy levels and aids us in selecting the levels relevant for the amplitude analysis.

 The $D \bar D$ as well as $D_s \bar{ D}_s$ interpolators are constructed following the same procedure as in Ref. \cite{Piemonte:2019cbi}.
 The momentum combinations implemented in this study are given in Table~\ref{tab:pspsops}.
+The two operators for $D_{(s)}(0)\bar D_{(s)}(0)$ differ in terms of the gamma matrices employed: $\gamma_5$ or $\gamma_t \gamma_5$ for each meson.
+Similarly, for $D^*(0)\bar D^*(0)$ and $J/\psi(0)\omega(0)$, two operators are constructed by employing $\gamma_i$ or $\gamma_t \gamma_i$ for the spin structure.
+Only one eigenstate related to $J/\psi(0)\omega(0)$ or $D^*(0)\bar D^*(0)$ is expected in the non-interacting limit.
 We also include two-meson operators involving spin 1 mesons, such as $J/\psi\omega$ and $D^* \bar D^*$ (see Table ~\ref{tab:pspsops}).
 For non-zero momenta, the construction of such operators needs additional care and we follow the induced representation method described in Appendix A2 of Ref. \cite{Dudek:2012gj}.
 In the $|\vec P|^2=2$ frame, for example, we implement three linearly independent $J/\psi(2) \omega(0)$ operators and observe three almost-degenerate eigenstates.
 These operators are not included when extracting the finite volume spectrum for the amplitude analysis, as discussed in Section \ref{sec:caveats}.